Adult Services Home

 Petitions for commitment

 Detoxification services are provided for adults and teens, 24 hours a day, seven days a week.
-The Ramsey County detoxification center is a sub-acute residential facility.
-It is located at 402 East University Avenue in St Paul.
+The Ramsey County detoxification center is a sub-acute residential facility at 402 East University Avenue in St Paul.
 We provide safe, medically assisted detox and stabilization for people who are intoxicated or having withdrawal symptoms.

-We offer a variety of services to help people who may have alcohol, other drug, or mental health concerns.
-For instance, we provide individual and group counseling by licensed alcohol and drug counselors (LADC) and mental health professionals.
+We offer services to help people who have alcohol, other drug, or mental health concerns.
+For instance, licensed alcohol and drug counselors (LADC) and mental health professionals provide individual and group counseling.
 We also provide case management for eligible people (see below).

 Pre-petition Screening is provided for people who are petitioned for civil commitment.
 The Court may determine that someone’s mental illness or chemical dependency causes them to be a danger to themselves or others.
 A person under civil commitment may be treated in a community or state hospital.
 Or they may have intensive, community-based care during this time of acute need.
 For more information, call 651 - 266 - 7890.